 The Issuer is managed by its Board of Directors, which, in accordance with the Issuer's by-laws, consists of 9 directors and two alternates who are elected at the Issuer's ordinary shareholders' meetings.
-Except as noted below, the current members of the Board of Directors were elected by the shareholders in the ordinary shareholders' meeting held on April 26, 2017.
+Except as noted below, the current members of the Board of Directors were elected by the shareholders in the ordinary shareholders' meeting held on April 21, 2020.
 Members of the Board of Directors are elected for three-year terms.
-The term of the current Board members expires in April of 2020.
-On October 27, 2016, the SBIF authorized a reduction in the number of Board members from 11 to nine.
-This reduction and the corresponding amendment to Article 14 of the by-laws was approved by the shareholders at an Extraordinary Shareholders' Meeting held on January 9, 2017 and was enforced from the Issuer's 2017 Ordinary Shareholders' Meeting, which took place on April 26, 2017.
+The term of the current Board members expires in April of 2023.